ChiuYeeJay/QRShot/README.md

 ## Todo

-- [ ] Add 'no scroll hint' when selecting
+- [ ] Resolve re-execute content script problem
 - [ ] Resolve the CSS interfere problem
 - [ ] Submit to AMO
 - [ ] Resolve problem of zooming and relative body with left/top != 0